Sitefinity/sitefinity-admin-app-extensions/README.md

 You can extend the Admin App API independently of the Sitefinity CMS in any IDE that you work with, for example, Visual Studio, Webstorm, Notepad++, and so on.
 Thus, you can develop and test your extended functionality against multiple Sitefinity CMS environments, local or external.
 Once finished, you can plug in your new functionality by producing a bundle and deploying it to your project.

+**NOTE:** The samples in this reposotory are supported from Sitefintiy version 11.0.6700.0 and above.

 ### Prerequisites

 Install the Node.js and npm.
 For more information, see [Installing node](https://docs.npmjs.com/getting-started/installing-node).